Azure/Azure-Sentinel/Playbooks/PaloAlto-Wildfire/Playbooks/Block-URL-From-Teams/readme.md

 When a new Azure Sentinel incident is created, this playbook gets triggered and performs below actions:
 - It fetches detailed verdict information of the URL.
 - It checks for verdict status.
 If it is benign then it closes the incident with URL verdict information.
-- If verdict status is other than benign (phishing, malware, grayware) then it creates the address object for URL and adds address object to the security policy rules.
+- If verdict status is other than benign (phishing, malware, grayware) then it sends adaptive card to SOC for taking action on malicious URL.

-**PlayBook Overview:**
+**Playbook Overview:**

 ![wildfire](./Images/PlaybookdesignerLight.png)
 ![wildfire](./Images/PlaybookdesignerDark.png)